With its great weather, miles of sandy beaches, and major attractions, San Diego is known worldwide as one of the best tourist destinations.

 OTIS - The Online Transit Information System lets you find out how to get around San Diego using the Metropolitan Transit System's buses, trolleys, or trains.

-A visit to the San Diego Wild Animal Park is like a safari to many of the world's most exotic places.
+A visit to the San Diego Zoo Safari Park is like a safari to many of the world's most exotic places.

 World-renowned Balboa Park is home to fifteen museums, various arts and international culture associations, as well as the San Diego Zoo, making it one of the nation's largest cultural and entertainment complexes.